devmurean/orm-profiling/README.md

 There are three main parts: `App` directory, `Profiler` directory, and `profiler` file.

-`App` directory contains ORM implementations. `Profiler` directory contains instrumentations that dictate how profiling process is done. `profiler` file acted as command line interface.
+`App` directory contains ORM implementations. `Profiler` directory contains instrumentations that dictate how profiling process is done. `profiler` is a script that automate profiling process.
+The `profiler` script must be executed with `sudo` or admin privilege.

 ## Prequisite